* THE ANGORA CAT – AN ANATOLIAN TREASURE

 A traveller Pietro Della Valle (1614- 1626)12 mentions only the Persian origin cats in his letter.
 Because of Pietro’s antipathy to Ottomans, he could never call these cats in other name but Persians.
 It is not known if he got any Persian- Angoras to Italy, most likely he didn't.

 Antiquarians will recall that by legend the scientist Nicholas-Claude Fabri de Peiresc introduced the Angora cat into Europe.
 In his letter 31 January 1631, as claimed by Iranicaonline.org , Peiresc ordered his Angora cats (refered as Ancyra) from Damascus Syria12

 Longhair cats often called as the Angora cats were valued as exotic pets especially in France, becoming a status symbol among the richer classes and nobility.
-There is however no evidence that Marie Antoinette owned the Angora cats (or any cats) ''allowing them to roam about the tables during court gatherings'' or that she shipped 6 Angoras the to America - all are fairy tales of cat fancy.
+There is however no evidence that Marie Antoinette owned the Angora cats (or any cats) ''allowing them to roam about the tables during court gatherings'' or that she shipped 6 Angoras the to America - all are just legends populiarized by the cat fancy.